SekharSunkara6/Smart-Talent-Profile-Builder/README.md

 ## FAQ

 **Q: What happens when OpenAI quota is exceeded?**
-A: The API returns safe fallback mock data and does not interrupt your UX, ensuring uptime.
+A: The API returns safe fallback/mock data and does not interrupt your UX, ensuring uptime.

 **Q: How can I add new AI integrations like image tagging?**
-A: The project has placeholder AI utility modules — you can extend them easily with new API calls.
+A: The project includes placeholder AI utility modules — you can extend them easily with new API calls.

 **Q: Can I deploy this on other platforms?**
 A: Yes, with Python 3.10 and configured environment variables, you can deploy on AWS, Heroku, or similar.